kaveyjoe/SUIZERO/README.md

 ## ⚡ Overview

-**SUIZERO** is the industry standard for automated auditing of Sui Move smart contracts.
-Built for speed and precision, it analyzes compiled bytecode to detect Security vulnerabilities that source-level linters miss.
+**SUIZERO**
+SUIZERO is a high-signal security analysis engine purpose-built for the Sui Move ecosystem.
+It focuses on detecting real, exploitable vulnerabilities in Sui smart contracts by analyzing compiled bytecode and semantic execution patterns—not surface-level linting.
+SUIZERO is designed for environments where shared objects, capabilities, and economic invariants create attack surfaces that traditional scanners miss.

 ---